ZhiChen902/SC2-PCR/README.md

 ### Data preparation

-Downsample and extract fpfh and fcgf descriptors for each frame of the 3DMatch test dataset.
+Downsample and extract FPFH and FCGF descriptors for each frame of the 3DMatch test dataset.
 [PointDSC](https://github.com/XuyangBai/PointDSC) provides the pre-computed descriptors for the 3DMatch test set [here](https://drive.google.com/file/d/1zuf6NSD3-dHtTpk34iHtxAf8DQx3Y7RH/view?usp=sharing).
 Then download the ground truth poses from the [website of 3DMatch Benchmark](http://3dmatch.cs.princeton.edu/#geometric-registration-benchmark).
 The data should be organized as follows:

 ```
 --data--3DMatch